NZ Governance, Trusts & Māori Land — A Friendly Overview

 8) Why This Overview Leads to GOP

-The Governance Operating Platform (GOP) is a practical governance tool designed to support this reset.
+The Governance Operating Platform is a practical governance tool designed to support this reset.
 It combines a digital register, a repeatable outreach protocol, and a transparency layer that invites engagement without compromising privacy.

 - Clarity: one register, clear statuses, clear dates